-Chemeketa has partnerships with Portland State University, Linfield College, Oregon State University, Western Oregon University, the University of Phoenix, George Fox University, Corban College, Eastern Oregon University, and Capella University to offer bachelor's and master's degrees in Salem.
+Chemeketa has partnerships with a majority of the colleges and universities in the area to offer bachelor's and master's degrees in Salem.
 Most classes are held during the evening, on weekends, or via distance education.
 For more information on these programs, contact advisors at the numbers listed below: